Battlefield (video game series): Development history

+Other media

-TV series
+Canceled television series

 In October 2012, Fox Broadcasting Company announced their intentions to make a one-hour-long television show based on Battlefield: Bad Company.
 The show was to be written by executive producer John Eisendrath and co-produced by Patrick Bach and Patrick O'Brien of Electronic Arts, and Doug Robinson of Happy Madison.
 Nothing has been developed after their announcement.

 In July 2016, Paramount Television announced that it will adapt the game series for television.
 Anonymous Content's Michael Sugar and Ashley Zalta will executive produce.
 Nothing became of that, but Electronic Arts discussed a spinoff TV show or movie in September 2024.

+Film

+In April 2026, a film adaptation was announced with Christopher McQuarrie directing and Michael B. Jordan producing and possibly starring.
+A bidding war is currently taking place for distribution rights, with a priority for a theatrical release.